GoPro cameras won a lot of hearts by being portable and robust companions for active people.

 Solution 1.
 Using a proper player

-Many players may be incompatible with the HEVC codec, with the former being a result of high resolution.
+Many players may be incompatible with the codec, with the former being a result of high resolution.

 But the 4K resolution alone can make your video software complain and refuse to play GoPro footage.
 VLC player should handle both problems.